tomasmcguinness/homeassistant-mixergy/README.md

 At present, this integratino can only be installed manually.

-Just copy the mixergy colder into your installation's custom_components folder and restart HomeAssistant.
+Just copy the mixergy folder into your installation's custom_components folder and restart HomeAssistant.
 The integration will then be available to install via the Integration page of settings

 ![image](https://user-images.githubusercontent.com/302741/130430354-cbe935cc-fa55-4cec-bcb2-333409e7ebdd.png)